szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 **Even single thread may outperfrom lock-free algorithm with 100-CPU-core super machine.**

+In otherwords, for one specific algorithm,

+**Single thread could beat multi concurrent threads which use no lock.**

+or

+**One CPU core could run faster than multi CPU cores in parallel with no contention.**

 # Background

-Basiclly, lock-free algorithms use atomic primitive and avoid lock like mutex or spinlock.
+Basiclly, lock-free algorithms use atomic primitive and avoid any locks like mutex or spinlock.

 The common method for lock-free algorithm is CAS, i.e., [compare and swap](https://en.wikipedia.org/wiki/Compare-and-swap).